9 Ways to Save on Lawn Care and Gardening this Season

 8. Don’t Buy New Outdoor Furniture

 Your outdoor furniture may not need to go to the curb just yet.
 Or If you are looking for furniture, also consider second hand.
 A fresh coat of paint and a change of pillows can make an old set feel new.
 When considering paint; look for Rust-Oleum for metal or Krylon for plastic items.
 We have also had success restrapping the webbing on a patio swing.

-9. Consider Battery Powered Tools
+9. Consider Battery Powered Tool

 We have recently started using Greenworks Tools products.
 The great thing about these tools is that they are all battery powered.
-Yes you still have to “pay” for the electricity to charge the batteries, but with gas prices on the rise the savings cannot be denied.
+Yes, you still have to “pay” for the electricity to charge the batteries, but with gas prices on the rise, the savings cannot be denied.
 And no more worrying about whether there is gas in the can.
 So far we have been very impressed with the quality and performance of the lawn mower (yes they have already mowed this season!)

 I’m sure there are more ways to save as well.
 What are your ideas for saving on lawn care and gardening?
 Leave them in the comments below.
 And be sure to PIN THIS for later!

 Mary shared a few of these tips on Good Day Columbus in April of 2018.
 Watch that GDC segment here.